UPHSL-PDC2026/pdc-project-unido-jem-arden/README.md

 ## Performance Analysis

-Two implementations were tested: sequential and parallel execution.
-The sequential version processes each operation one after another, while the parallel version executes them concurrently using multiple processes.
-Based on the recorded execution times, the parallel version demonstrates faster performance compared to the sequential version, showing the advantage of shared-memory parallelism for data processing tasks.
+The experiment compared the execution time of sequential and parallel implementations of the dataset operations.
+Based on the results, the sequential version executed faster than the parallel version.
+This occurred because the dataset operations were relatively lightweight, and the overhead of creating and managing multiple processes in Python's multiprocessing module added additional execution time.

+Parallel processing typically shows performance improvements when working with significantly larger datasets or computationally intensive tasks.
+In this case, the cost of process creation and communication outweighed the benefits of parallel execution.

 ## Challenges Encountered